The Bogomolov-Miyaoka-Yau inequality for stacky surfaces: Examples of ( )

 \subsection{Codimension $1$ stack structure}

-We will verify (\ref{BMY_stack}) for an example of stack $\X$ with stack structures in codimension $1$.
+We consider (\ref{BMY_stack}) for an example of stack $\X$ with stack structures in codimension $1$.

 Let $X$ be a smooth complex projective surface and $D$ a simple normal crossing $\mathbb{Q}$-divisor of the form $D=\sum_i (1-1/r_i)D_i$ with $r_i\geq 2$ integers.
 Let $\X$ be the natural stack cover of the pair $(X, D)$.
 By construction the coarse moduli space of $\X$ is $X$.
 The natural map $\pi: \X\to X$ is an isomorphism outside $\pi^{-1}(\text{Supp}\,D)$, which is where $\X$ has non-trivial stack structures.
+The stack $\X$ can be constructed from $X$ by applying root constructions along components of $D$.
 Furthermore we have the following formula for the canonical bundle: